Shanthika/TerrainAuthoring-Pytorch/README.md

 # TerrainAuthoring-Pytorch

-This is the code for the paper **Deep Generative Framework for Interactive 3D Terrain Authoring and Manipulation**(link).
+This is the implemetation of the paper **[Deep Generative Framework for Interactive 3D Terrain Authoring and Manipulation](https://arxiv.org/abs/2201.02369)**.

 ## Installation.